• Skip to main content

 Yellow sounds like crunching corn.

-• Challenge older kids to create longer descriptive lines, using alliteration.
-“Yellow tastes like luscious lemon drops lazily melting in my mouth.”
+• Try creating descriptive lines using alliteration.
+For example, "Yellow tastes like luscious lemon drops lazily melting in my mouth."

 • Memorize the poem and recite it.